 You may also need a skin graft to cover your donor site.
 A skin graft is made by taking the top layer of skin from one part of your body and moving it to the surgical site that needs to be covered.
 If a skin graft is needed, it will be removed from another area, usually the buttock or thigh.
 Your plastic surgeon will talk with you about the plan for your surgery.

-You will meet with your head and neck surgeon, your plastic surgeon, and your dentist.
-They will make sure it is safe for you to have surgery.
-They will also take computed tomography (CT) scan(s) and x-rays to assess the amount of tumor in your jaw.
+You’ll meet with your head and neck surgeon, your plastic surgeon, and your dentist.
+They’ll make sure it’s safe for you to have surgery.
+They’ll also take computed tomography (CT) scan(s) and x-rays to assess the amount of tumor in your jaw.
 These will be used to make a model of your new jaw before surgery.

 You may also have: